BrandonHe/sdl_android_guides/docs/Setting the Navigation Destination/index.md

 !!!

 !!! note
-SendLocation is an RPC that is usually restricted by OEMs.
+`SendLocation` is an RPC that is usually restricted by OEMs.
 As a result, the OEM you are connecting to may limit app functionality if not approved for usage.
 !!!

 ### Determining the Result of SendLocation
-SendLocation has 3 possible results that you should expect:
+`SendLocation` has 3 possible results that you should expect:

-1. SUCCESS - SendLocation was successfully sent.
+1. SUCCESS - `SendLocation` was successfully sent.
 2. INVALID_DATA - The request you sent contains invalid data and was rejected.
-3. DISALLOWED - Your app does not have permission to use SendLocation.
+3. DISALLOWED - Your app does not have permission to use `SendLocation`.

 ### Detecting if SendLocation is Available
 `SendLocation` is a newer RPC, so there is a possibility that not all head units will support it, especially if you are connected to a head unit that does not have an embedded navigation.
 To see if `SendLocation` is supported, you may look at your `SdlProxyALM` object's `getHmiCapabilities` method after the successfully creating the proxy.